 Using the Root app as a new user

 Root’s distinguishing feature is its smartphone app, which is central to its business model.
 The Root app, which is available on iOS or Android, is the central hub through which Root’s telematics technology works.
-Through the app, users can also access their insurance ID cards, manage their policy, submit claims, and complete payments.
+Users can also access their insurance ID cards, manage their policy, submit claims, and complete payments through the app.

-Prospective policyholders can download the Root mobile app to get an idea of how managing a Root policy works.
+Prospective policyholders can download the Root mobile app to understand how managing a Root policy works.
 When you first sign up for the Root app, you’ll find a welcome screen that eventually leads to an “under one minute” signup process.